tchitchek-lab/CellVizR/README.md

 # 2. Quick start

-In this section, the main analysis steps of `CellVizR` are presented.
+In this section, the main analysis steps of `UMAPVizR` are presented.

 These steps cover several aspects, such as: